abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

 ```
 virsh net-dhcp-leases default
 ```
 Use one of them to get the VM IP address.
-It will be needed to run the main script `service-run.sh`
+It's needed to run the main `service-run.sh` script

 ## Directory Structure Example
 ```sh